 With an humanist vision of music, Antoine Gilliéron has, among other associative activities, took part in projects of musical mediation for Les Concerts du Coeur, Lavaux Classic, the Library of Geneva, or Week-end Musical de Pully, and often gives concert socially oriented.

 He is director of Morges International Music Academy since 2016.
 At the same time, he studied cultural management at the Geneva University of Music and, since 2018 has been studying public administration at Lausanne University of Public Administration.
+Furthermore, he is an expert for the Swiss State Secretariat for Education, Research and Innovation, also in charge of strategic mission at the Lausanne's University of Music.

 Antoine Gilliéron, as a passionate of poetry, studied Modern Litterature and graduated from Bourgogne University.
 His poetic work was published by the Prix Interrégional des Jeunes Auteurs and awarded the first price of the Conseil d’État de Genève, “For his whole artistic qualities”.